hansjny/Natural-Nerd/README.md

 ### Programming
-As this is an Arduino based code, you you can compile and upload this sketch using Arduino IDE, PlatformIO, or Visual Studio with VisualMicro plugin.<p>
+As this is an Arduino based code, you can compile and upload this sketch using Arduino IDE, PlatformIO or Visual Studio with VisualMicro plugin.<p>
-ESP32 board support should be added to your IDE prior compiling and uploading and also and FastLED library is required.
+ESP32 board support should be added to your IDE using boards manager prior compiling and uploading.
+Also and FastLED and Blynk libraries are needed.
+You have to add these using the libraries manager.

 ### Code improvements to original
 With the original sketch the device was disconnected from blynk server and ESP32 was entwring to an eternal color loop.